Stroke

 The aim of rehabilitation is to maximise activity and quality of life following a stroke.
 Hospitals which deal with stroke patients have various specialists who help in rehabilitation.
 These include physiotherapists, occupational therapists, speech therapists, dieticians, psychologists, specialist nurses and doctors.
 One or more of these may be required, depending on how the stroke has affected you.
 Good-quality rehabilitation is vital following a stroke and can make a big difference to your eventual outcome.

 As described above, a common reason why a blood clot forms is because it develops over a patch of atheroma on the lining of a blood vessel (artery).
 Certain risk factors increase the chance of atheroma forming - which increase your risk of having a stroke (and heart attack).
-You can reduce the risk of having a stroke (or a further stroke) if you reduce your risk factors.
+You can reduce your chances of having a stroke (or a further stroke) if you reduce your risk factors.
 Briefly, risk factors that can be modified are:

-• Smoking.
+Smoking.
 If you smoke, you should make every effort to stop.
 The chemicals in tobacco are carried in your bloodstream and can damage your arteries.
 If you smoke, stopping smoking can greatly cut your risk of having a stroke.

-• High blood pressure.
+High blood pressure.
 Make sure your blood pressure is checked at least once a year.
 If it is high it can be treated.
 High blood pressure usually causes no symptoms but can be damaging to the arteries.
 If you have high blood pressure, treatment of the blood pressure is likely to have the greatest effect on reducing your risk of having a stroke.

-• If you are overweight, losing some weight is advised.
+If you are overweight, losing some weight is advised.

-• Inactivity.
+Inactivity.
 If able, you should aim to do some moderate physical activity on most days of the week for at least 30 minutes.
 For example, brisk walking, swimming, cycling, dancing, gardening, etc.

-• Diabetes is a risk factor.
+Diabetes is a risk factor.
 If you have diabetes, treatment to keep your blood sugar as near normal as possible is important.

 See the separate feature Your guide to stroke prevention for more details.

 People with atrial fibrillation have an increased risk of having a stroke.
 This increased risk can also be reduced.
-See the separate leaflet called Atrial Fibrillation and Stroke Prevention for more details.
+See the separate leaflet called Atrial fibrillation and stroke prevention for more details.

 Are you protected against flu?